Websites for Kids of all Ages

-Crayola: Yay, more coloring.
+Crayola: More coloring!
 Crayola.com also provides project ideas and printable materials for teachers.
-Featured on the site are coloring pages, craft ideas, games & fun, products and resources for parents and teachers.
+The site features coloring pages, craft ideas, games & fun, products, and resources for parents and teachers.
 This site is perfect for parents and teachers of young children.

-Little Giraffes: With monthly themes, ABC activities, story props, handprint calendar, math, book ideas, literacy, centers, word families, igloo, and sentence practice.
-Within each section are a number of ideas (including photographs) for kindergarten teachers.
-This sit is a must for early childhood educators!
+Little Giraffes: Includes monthly themes, ABC activities, story props, handprint calendar, math, book ideas, literacy, centers, word families, igloo, and sentence practice.
+Within each section are many ideas (including photographs) for kindergarten teachers.
+This site is a must for early childhood educators!

-Scholastic: Aimed at children of all ages, the site provides an incredible amount of information and activities for parents, children, and teachers.
-Children can also listen to interactive storybooks and
+Scholastic: The site is aimed at children of all ages and provides an incredible amount of information and activities for parents, children, and teachers.
+Children can also listen to interactive storybooks.

-The above is a representative list of sites to start with.
-There are, of course a plethora of other sites you come up with using a judicious web search.
-There are online museums from all over the world, apps that help with math, science, and history, sites that trigger creativity in the child, age-appropriate videos for children and online libraries for children.
+There are, of course, many more sites you come across using a simple web search.
+There are online museums from all over the world, apps that help with math, science, and history.
+Some sites sponsor creativity, age-appropriate videos, and online libraries.

-My kid is now a teenager, but I occasionally hear her hum the Boowa & Kwala song especially when caught in the inevitable crossfire between childhood and adulthood and I fall into nostalgia for that chubby child, clicking away at her mouse engrossed in the colors and sounds of the entertaining and educational website.
+My kid is now a teenager, but I occasionally hear her hum the Boowa & Kwala song.
+I fall into nostalgia as I remember my chubby child, clicking away at her mouse, captivated by the colors and sounds of the entertaining and educational website.

 The sky is the limit now for resources for our children.
-How we use them makes all the difference and may indeed make a difference to their lives.
+How we use them makes all the difference and may indeed make a difference in their lives.